AnyLog-co/documentation/09- Integrations/deployment-process.md

 <!--
 Changed in this revision:
-- No content changes to this file — the review found no factual issues to fix here.
-- Added this changelog comment for consistency with the other two docs in this set.
+- Merged customizing-scripts.md into this file; that file is now retired.
+Two pieces moved over:
+  1. A practical framing sentence added right after the Stage A table ("if you've created your own repo with the same structure, option 3 or 2 is usually the one you want...") — everything else in that table was already an exact duplicate of Stage A, so only the missing framing was worth carrying over.
+  2. A new "Overriding the Entry Point" section (docker-compose / docker run examples for when your custom entry script isn't named main.al) — this was genuinely new content, not duplicated anywhere else.
+- customizing-scripts.md's local_script.al walkthrough was NOT carried over — it's already covered (in more detail, with both the auto-run and manual-apply paths) in 01- Getting Started's deployment-scripts.md.
 - Open item, not yet verified: confirm ../imgs/deployment_stack_layers.png actually resolves at that relative path before publishing.
 -->

 # Deployment Integration